rust-lang/rust/src/doc/trpl/hello-cargo.md

 Hello, world!
 ```

 Bam!
+If all goes well, `Hello, world!` should print to the terminal once more.

-We built our project with `cargo build`, and ran it with
+You just built a project with `cargo build` and ran it with
-`./target/debug/hello_world`.
-We can do both in one step with `cargo run`:
+`./target/debug/hello_world`, but you can actually do both in one step with
+`cargo run` as follows:

 ```bash
 $ cargo run